ShahinOstadahmadi/CourseTS2080/Lecture4/GoodReads.md

 # Problem statement

-Our app gives a detailed view over a user's collection of books.
+Our app gives a detailed view over a member's collection of books.

 # Actors

 - App members
-- guests
+- Guests
-- system admin
+- System admin

-# Req.
+# Requirements:

+- **Guests should be able to:**

-- **Guest:** :
+  - Discover books

-  - search a book
+  - Search for a specific book
   - Read a book's reviews

-- **Member:**
+- **Members should be able to:**

+  - Do everything a guest can do
-  - log in
+  - Log in
-  - track their current reading
+  - Track their current reading
-  - track to be read
+  - Track to-be-read books
-  - track read reviews
+  - Track read books
-  - review book
+  - Review books

+- **A system admin should be able to:**
-**System admin:** add books, edit added books,remove books
+  - add books
+  - Edit books
+  - Delete books

+### Use case diagram

 ![Good read Use Case diagram](Screenshot_Good_reads.png)